OnionIoT/documentation/docs/packages/intro.md

  - **File Systems:**
     A file system organizes and manages data on a storage device and defines how files are named, stored, and retrieved from a storage device.

-</details>

-## Packages Collection
+ - **Packages Collection:**
     Packages collection refers to the packages included in the firmware image.
 When the firmware image is installed on a device, these packages are also installed on the device, which extends the functionality of the firmware and application software.

+</details>

 ## OPKG